-Click here to pick up a Custom Macro Blueprint
+Click here to pick up a Macro Blueprint

-This is a very general statement, but in most cases, we like to make the following change to macros for a refeed:
+This is a rather sweeping statement, but in most cases, we want to make the following change to macros for a refeed:

 What Is The Difference Between A Refeed and A Cheat Meal?